Skip to content

 Anatomy and Physiology: Introduce students to anatomy through models and human organs (plastinated and embalmed organs).
 Topics include anatomy and physiology of the heart, and respiratory, muscular, and nervous systems.

-Neurology/Psychiatry: Designed to give students an understanding of the structure and function of the brain.
-Students will gain insight into the brain through dissection and prosection, while learning about various psychiatric disorders from experts working and researching in the field.
-Topics in neurology and psychology include anatomy, and psychology of the brain.
+Neuroscience and Neurology: Designed to give students an understanding of the basic structure and function of the brain.
+Students will gain insight into the brain through anatomic dissections, hands-on lab activities, and immersive clinical experiences with experts in the field.
+Students will learn a range of things from basic neuroscience to the pathophysiology of neurological and psychological disorders.

 Public Health: Designed to introduce students to public health history, concepts, and contemporary issues, students will research a current public health topic and present at a culmination poster session.
 Topics may include disparities (health and wealth, social justice), current issues in public health (lead poisoning, tobacco, obesity, clean water/air, health systems/reforms), and global health issues (globalization and development, maternal/child health).